pondrejk/dizzer/questions.md

 # Spatio-temporal knowledge discovery

+We want our maps to be useful (TODO: world trough the macroscope -- essay on carto or geo?) and that doesn't change with new tools and data sources incoming.
+What changes often is terminology that often seems to have a life in itself, disentangled from the destinies of the described concepts.

 The term *data mining* is often used to describe exploring databases using low-level algorithm to find patterns. *Knowledge discover* is then described as a higher-level extension of data-mining techniques that requires human-level intelligence and domain knowledge to guide the process and interpret the results (@miller2015spatio).

+  map reading       --> knowledge discovery <--   data mining (human algorithms)                               (computation algorithms)

+Fig best from both worlds (adopted from andrienko TODO -- see the actual paper)

+note.: map reading could be replaced with somethnig else (cognitive abilites), knowledge discovery could be visual analytics.
+Map reading I put there as a remainder of paper maps (still useful, no longer dominant).
+The gradient is about who does the work -- from the right interpretation is done by a human, from the left by algorithm (kinda).
+Knowledge disco is map reading with robot assistants.

 In this section we will briefly discusses techniques for exploring spatio-temporal data, with emphasis on practices that would benefit from enhanced cartographic visualisation.